XaguilarLeon/XaguilarLeon/README.md

 ## Hi there 👋
+Computer Science student passionate about coding and problem-solving.
+I enjoy building projects in C++ and Java and learning how software works behind the scenes.

 <!--
 **XaguilarLeon/XaguilarLeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.